En Español, click here.

 To renew an instruction permit, visit dmv2u.oregon.gov and follow instructions to “Renew my expiring card” under the License, Permit & ID section.
 You are not required to retake the knowledge or vision test unless the permit has been expired for one year or more.
 You will be required to surrender your expiring permit.

-How can my teen get a completion certificate that waives the drive test at DMV field offices?
+How can my teen waive the drive test at DMV field offices?

 My student has completed an ODOT-Approved Driver Education course.
 What are the next steps?

-A student who has successfully completed an ODOT-Approved Driver Education course will receive a completion certificate that allows them to waive the drive test at the DMV field office.
-The teen will be required to take the vision exam prior to applying for issuance of a driver license.
+A student who has successfully completed an ODOT-Approved Driver Education course after October 13, 2024, will no longer receive a completion certificate, but their provider will electronically submit course completion information through DMV2U.
+The teen will still need to visit a DMV field office and take the vision exam prior to applying for issuance of a driver license.
 An appointment for both the exam and driver license issuance can be scheduled together.
-Take your completion card along to the appointment – the field office will need to see it to waive the drive test.

 Drive Test